pulumi/docs/content/registry/packages/aws/how-to-guides/aws-ts-assume-role.md

 title: "AWS Resources Using AssumeRole | TypeScript"
 h1: "AWS Resources Using AssumeRole"
 linktitle: "AWS Resources Using AssumeRole"
-meta_desc: "AWS Resources Using AssumeRole how-to guide using ts"
+meta_desc: "AWS Resources Using AssumeRole How-to Guide using TypeScript"
 no_edit_this_page: true
 cloud: aws
 language: ts